Level 6

 Work Placements

 Work placements are encouraged throughout the duration of the course.
-However work placement as a mandatory course requirement feeds into your year three module work experience in sport and exercise science.
-Work placements that form part of the work experience in sport and exercise science module are to be negotiated with students and external employers using the standardized placement learning processes and therefore may vary in duration and length.
-It is advised that the more hours spent in placement, the more development and progress may be shown in your portfolio completed in year 3 of the programme.
+However work placement as a mandatory course requirement feeds into your year two module work experience in sport and exercise science.
+Placements that form part of the work experience in sport and exercise science module are to be negotiated with students and external employers using the standardized placement learning processes and therefore may vary in duration and length.
+It is advised that the more hours spent in placement, the more development and progress may be shown in your portfolio completed in year 2 of the programme.

 There is a dedicated Practice Learning team to support students with the placement process.